 LAUNCHES ‘HYPERFLEX+’

 Replay has unveiled its ‘Hyperflex+’ capsule, produced in partnership with ISKO and the result of tireless research and innovation.
 While ‘Hyperflex’, Replay’s bestseller launched in 2014, offers 100% elasticity in the weft, the models in the new line also provide elasticity in the warp, giving jeans three-dimensional flexibility.
-Color options include a black denim and a blue model overdyed in black, available for men (the slim-fit ‘Anbass’, a slim-fit biker model and a soft sports chino) and women (a sport chino, biker models and the new skinny model, ‘Luz’).
+Color options include a black denim and a blue model overdyed in black, available for men (the slim-fit ‘Anbass’, a slim-fit biker model and a soft sports chino) and women (a sports chino, biker models and the new skinny model, ‘Luz’).

 www.replayjeans.com